gravitational/teleport/docs/architecture.md

 The `auth server` is the core of the Teleport cluster.
 It acts as a sertificate authority (CA) of the cluster.

-On first run the auth server generates a public / private keypair and stores it in the configurable key storage.
+On an initial connection the auth server generates a public / private keypair and stores it in the configurable key storage.
 The auth server also keeps the records of what has been happening inside the cluster: it stores recordings of all SSH sessions in the configurable events storage.